 But with millions of homes and businesses and the whole gas network all currently set up for methane, this is going to require some smart thinking, hard work and investment.

-All the companies involved in Gas Goes Green are undertaking different but complementary projects, for instance Hy4Heat are looking at hydrogen fuelled consumer gas appliances, such as hobs and boilers.
+All the companies involved in Gas Goes Green are undertaking different but complementary projects, for instance Hy4Heat is looking at hydrogen fuelled consumer gas appliances, such as hobs and boilers.

 At National Grid, we intend to test hydrogen’s behaviour on the network from the coastal terminal where the gas arrives all the way to the local system.
 Our bid for Ofgem’s 2020 National Innovation Competition could see us doing this within a mock-up of a gas network in Cumbria, complete with houses.